Information Design With Large Language Models: Introduction

-Our work subscribes to the recent studies that use LLMs as proxies of human agents to understand the social norms they carry and/or the economic decisions they make \citep{horton2023large, brand2023using, leng2024can, dillion2023can}.
+\textbf{LLMs as proxys for human behavior.} Our work subscribes to the recent studies that use LLMs as proxies of human agents to understand the social norms they carry and/or the economic decisions they make \citep{horton2023large, brand2023using, leng2024can, dillion2023can}.
 Our work fits this general theme, but is different from these works in research questions.